Destiny USA “Shopper” Uses Stolen Credit Card to Buy Jewelry - NewsBreak

 Destiny USA “Shopper” Uses Stolen Credit Card to Buy Jewelry

 New York State Police are looking for a man who used a stolen credit card to buy around $9,000 in jewelry.
-The white man is seen on surveillance footage from the Kay...991thewhale.com
+The white man is seen on surveillance footage from the Kay...kissbinghamton.com

 New York State Police are looking for a man who used a stolen credit card to buy around $9,000 in jewelry.
-The white man is seen on surveillance footage from the Kay...991thewhale.com
+The white man is seen on surveillance footage from the Kay...kissbinghamton.com

 Comments / 0